2012–13 Botola Pro

-The 2012–13 Botola is the 56th season of the Moroccan Top League, but the 2nd under its new format of Moroccan Pro League.
-It began on 14 September 2012 with KAC Kénitra beating COD Meknès 2–1 in their away match and ended on 2 June 2013 when Wydad Fes beating Raja Beni Mellal 4-1 in their away match.
-Moghreb Tétouan are the defending champion but they finished in 6th place in this season.
-The winner of this season will qualify to the 2013 FIFA Club World Cup as host representatives.
+The 2012–13 Botola Pro was the 56th season of the top-flight Moroccan professional football league, but only the 2nd under the new format of Moroccan Pro League.
+It began on 14 September 2012 with Kénitra AC beating COD Meknès 2–1 in their away match and ended on 2 June 2013 when Wydad Fes beating Raja Beni Mellal 4-1 in their away match.
+Raja CA finished the season as champions, qualifying for the 2013 FIFA Club World Cup as host representatives.
+Defending champions MA Tétouan finished in 6th place, failing to qualify for regional CAF club competitions for the following season.